How frequently you should replace your air filters may depend on the following:

 For basic 1"–3" air filters, manufacturers usually direct you to replace them every 30–60 days.
 If you have from light to moderate allergies, you could install a better air filter or get new ones even more regularly.

-Or, if you're in a more country area or less occupied home (like a vacation house) and there are not as many cars around, annually might be often enough.
+Or, if you're in a more country area or less occupied home (like a vacation residence) and there are not as many cars around, yearly might be often enough.

-Here are averages that could help you decide how often you should get a new air filter at your house:
+Here are averages that could help you figure out how often you should get a new air filter at your residence:

 - One dog or cat: every 60 days